 After arriving in Pittsburgh, I began to concentrate on writing and presenting for film, TV and radio.
 With two other colleagues (a filmmaker and a graphic designer) I founded a multimedia/ video production company called Glee Club Productions.
 I started work on a book based on my blog Jilted Brides in America, and sporadically undertook interviews with inspiring musicians for my podcast American Music Innovators.
 In 2010-11, I also made a ‘mockumentary/ rockumentary’ about a music road trip I took through the Appalachians with an old Australian music buddy Lucy Foley.
 Skeltys and Foley: The Journey of the Band of Discovery has since gone on to win awards and screenings at film festivals in the USA.

 In mid-2011, I returned to Australia and reformed a version of my old folk-rock band, now known as the Dust Revival Band .
 By early 2013, we had finished a compilation album called Citizens United which is a collaboration between TDRB and other Australian, American and British artists.

 I moved to London in May 2013 to promote Citizens and develop a TV sit com.

-In June 2018, I released Deal With Your Disenchantment, my 12th album recorded over 4 years in Los Angeles and London.
+In June 2018, I released Deal With Your Disenchantment, my 11th album recorded over 4 years in Los Angeles and London.
 It is a 21st century woman’s take on Bob Dylan’s classic LPs of the ’60s/early ’70s – all original material.
-I am currently performing around London with my band The Disenchanted, promoting this album and my back catalogue.
+After performing the album at various venues and festivals around London with my UK band The Disenchanted, I returned to Melbourne in November 2019.